Word length predicts word order: "Min-max"-ing drives language evolution: Methodology and hypotheses

+To double check this finding, I sourced data from another historical language, Old Irish, as represented in the Codex Paulinus Wirziburgensis, whereby Latin text of St. Paul's epistles was annotated by Irish scholars during the middle of the eighth century.
+The dataset (Table \ref{tab:Irish-corpus-used}; \citealt{Doyle:2018aa}) contains over 3,600 Irish glosses/sentences.
+As an Indo-European language, Old Irish is widely surmised to have changed its word order to verb-initial from an earlier state (c.f. \citealt{Watkins:1963aa,Hickey:2002aa}), so this check allows us to verify whether the same properties hold in relation to lengths of nouns and verbs.
+I then removed Old Irish from the training dataset, retrained the classifier, and predicted on the features of the Würzburg Glosses.
+Indeed, the classifier accurately classified Old Irish as VS, based on the data extracted from the Würzburg Glosses.

-Using these five features, a GNB classifier was trained on the original combined word order dataset containing hand-coded classification of 974 languages (Modern Hebrew and Modern Arabic were removed), and then used to predict word order for our pairs of languages: Ancient Hebrew and Modern Hebrew on the one hand, Classical Arabic and Egyptian Arabic on the other.
-Ancient Hebrew was classified as VS while Modern Hebrew was classified as SV by the trained classifier.
-Classical Arabic was classified as VS while Egyptian Arabic was classified as SV.
-This indicates that the relative lengths of nouns and verbs, when frequency is taken into account, can predict word order from corpora, with various implications for our understanding of language processing and language change.
-This is a striking finding, and I am unaware of any other research that has been able to show predictive validity of a model related to word order change.
-However, it is possible that this result is conditioned to some degree by the fact that these are Semitic languages spoken in the same geographical area, so we now turn to an investigation of whether descent or location provides a better explanation for the correlation of noun and verb lengths with word order.
+Study 2 thus indicates that the frequency-weighted relative lengths of nouns and verbs can predict word order from corpora unrelated to the type of corpora contained in the \emph{taggedPBC}, with various implications for our understanding of language processing and language change.
+This is a notable finding, and I am unaware of any other research that has been able to predict word order change based on measurement of corpus-based features.
+However, it is possible that this result is conditioned to some degree by the fact that the majority of the test cases are Semitic languages spoken in the same geographical area, so we now turn to an investigation of whether genealogical descent or location provides a better explanation for the correlation of noun and verb lengths with word order.